csulpizi/publications/README.md

 Consumer<String> bob = msg -> { System.out.println("Bob reads the article " + msg); };
 nyTimes.subscribe("bob", bob);
 newHeadline(nyTimes, "Pandas Are Adorable");
+System.out.println("This is printed after Bob reads the article");
 => Bob reads the article Pandas Are Adorable
+=> This is printed after Bob reads the article
 ```

 The [src/examples](src/examples) folder contains a few simple examples that use the `Publication` class.